College of Social Sciences/Spark Matsunaga Institute for Peace and Conflict Resolution

 The Academic Program

-The Spark Matsunaga Institute for Peace and Conflict Resolution is a multi-disciplinary academic community of scholars, students, practitioners, and visitors, who, through teaching, research, service, and application, seek to groom future leaders and professionals in applied peacemaking and conflict resolution, empowering them to better address contemporary problems within Hawai'i, the Asia-Pacific region, the U.S., and the world.
+The Spark M. Matsunaga Institute for Peace and Conflict Resolution is a multi-disciplinary academic community of scholars, students, practitioners, and visitors, who, through teaching, research, service, and application, seek to groom future leaders and professionals in applied peacemaking and conflict resolution.
+A goal of the institute is to empower students to better address contemporary problems within Hawai'i, the Asia-Pacific region, U.S., and the world.

 For students who wish to obtain an academic qualification in peace and conflict resolution, the institute offers three programs: